 NEW: Qdoba Mexican Grill: 3712 Forbes AvenueOakland

-Nadal Brown eats lunch here in BLOOD (2013).
+Nadal Brown eats lunch here in A MEASURE OF BLOOD.
 It's crowded; its offerings are Mexican.
 The food fills his belly, but he's not thinking about food, given the events of his life and what he's running from.
 The food is fuel.
 It hardly registers with him.

 NEW: Panikkar's Indian Restaurant

 I made it up.
-Some secondary characters in BLOOD (2013) own it.
+Some secondary characters in A MEASURE OF BLOOD own it.
 It features (to my mind) great Panak Paneer.
 It's in upper Oakland.
 That's all, folks.

 NEW: Dish Osteria: 128 South 17th StreetSouth Side